Vrekt/Lunar/README.md

+# TODO
+Things im going to be implementing slowly overtime.

+Different 'drawing methods'.
+Onto the frame itself and a JPanel. (difficulty 2/10) Slighty modified game loop to remove thread.sleep and other minor improvements (difficulty 2/10) Maybe delete the Lunar file and restructure the whole library. (//) Change all integers to use doubles.
+(8/10) (requires alot of redesign) Use graphics2D instead of graphics (2/10) (lots of redesign/changing) Update the whole wiki and add more documentation.

 # About Lunar
 Lunar is a 2D game engine written in java.
 Its made for simplicity and ease of use.
 Some things to consider before using Lunar.

 * Must be using java 8.
-* This engine is not meant for:
+* This library is not meant for:
 	* 3D games, mobile, games with lots of physics.
-* This engine is meant for:
+* This library is meant for:
+	* Beginner game developers.
 	* Creating casual 2D games.
 	* Creating prototypes fast.
 	* Hobby developers.